 One reason to seriously consider that possibility is a fortuitously preserved Nansemond County will that was stored outside the county, apparently as evidence in a chancery court case.
 On 19 June 1769 John Queen of Suffolk parish in Nansemond County wrote a will that was proved two months later, in which he mentions his wife Mary Queen and “the child she is now supposed to be pregnant with”, Priscilla the daughter of Abraham and Isabel Avis, James Edwards, William Shepherd Roberts the son of William Shepherd and Lydia Roberts, and Levi, Solomon, and Moses Murphee the “sons of my bro.
 Daniel Murphee”.
 Executors were William Sheppard and Solomon Sheppard Jr. 8 This would be a truly striking coincidence if it does not refer to our Daniel Murphree, though why only his middle sons (all of whom were minors at the time) are named is unknown.
 The meaning of “brother” is also unclear – the term could have been used in the sense of a brother-in-law or a half-brother, but 1769 was a bit late in history for the term to be used in a more general sense.

 In another striking coincidence the widow Mary Queen remarried to Thomas Knott, moved to Chatham County, North Carolina where Daniel Murphree’s family lived, and was widowed once again in 1779.
-Although the will itself is lost, the Chatham County wills index contains an entry for the will of Thomas Knott (or Knoot) probated in November 1779 with legatees Mary Knott and John Queen.
+Thomas Knott’s will, dated 10 September 1778 and proved in November 1779, left his estate to his wife Mary Knott for her lifetime, then to be “equally divided between my wife’s two children namely John Queen and Sarah Bond”9.
 On 9 August 1790 Mary Knott deeded three slaves that had been “devised to her by John Queen, deceased, of the Co. of Nancymon Virginia” to John Queen “the surviving son of John Queen, deceased.”
-9 John Queen was presumably the child she was pregnant with in June 1769 who must just now have turned 21.
+10 John Queen was presumably the child she was pregnant with in June 1769 who must just now have turned 21.
 The three witnesses to the deed were all neighbors of the Daniel Murphree family: William Hatley, James Powell, and Benjamin Caudle.
 Curiously, though, there are no deeds to or from anyone named Queen or Knott in Chatham County.

 Several years later in 1797 John Queen employed James Buxton of Nansemond County to collect what was due to him from the estate of his father that might have been included in the estate of the executor William Sheppard.
 A partially destroyed document passed down through the Queen family appears to be a bond dated 19 December 1797 from James Buxton to John Queen of [___ham?]
 County, North Carolina in which Buxton binds himself to